platehub/platehub.github.io/docs/getting-started.md

 ### How to create a theme

 You can create an empty theme by going to your [partner dashboard](https://www.startwithplate.com/dashboard), and clicking on 'Themes' in the sidebar menu.
 Next click on 'Create New Theme'.
 To download the theme files after creating it, click on 'Download Theme'.
+To continue working with your theme, check out [Themes & Theme files](/docs/theme-files).

 <img src="/assets/img/getting-started--themes-1.png" width="600"><img src="/assets/img/getting-started--themes-2.png" width="600">

-### What happens with your theme?
+### What happens with your theme when it is picked?
 When a user picks your theme, a site gets created with not only the theme files, but also the preview content and content types of your preview site.
 So make sure you keep your preview site just a preview site.

 A couple of tips to create a preview site: